robin-hg/robin-ui/packages/types/README.md

 # @robin-ui/types

-Contains common types used within Robin-UI
+Contains common types used within Robin UI

 Note: These types are also re-exported by `@robin-ui/core`